adambrace/mac-setup/README.md

 # mac-setup
-Setup Scripts to the MBP.
+Setup Scripts for the MBP.